 You’ve seen the you tube footage of the surfer getting barrelled in Teaops in pristine turquoise waves.
 Whilst there’s nothing wrong with wanting footage of yourself surfing – there is something wrong with faffing about so much with turning on the go pro or checking if it is on that you consecutively miss waves.
 Waves that need to be ridden, waves which plenty of other people would love a chance to ride but, we’re all governed by the rules of surfing etiquette and by and large we stick to them.

 For the average Joe surfer, surfing everyday waves, filming yourself using a Go Pro isn’t going to produce any kind of footage you hope for or will be useful for neither your social media posting or self coaching – it’s more than likely going to produce shaky front on wide angled footage which doesn’t accurately depict the wave or your surfing and end up lost on a hard drive never to see the light of day.

-Beginner surfer tip: If you’re wanting footage of yourself surfing (we all do) whether its for your own personal collection of sporting moments or for the few who would like to review their surfing in a bid to improve – use a local photographer.
-For every surfing beach there’s a local photographer thats more than happy to snap images of surfers.
+Beginner surfer tip: If you want footage of yourself surfing (we all do) whether it's for your own personal collection of sporting moments or for the few who would like to review their surfing in a bid to improve – use a local photographer.
+For every surfing beach, there’s a local photographer who's more than happy to snap images of surfers.

 Before heading onto the waves, stop and speak to the photographer and ask if he’s taking images for his site to sell or are they focussing on the local pro.
 You’ll often find they are more than happy to keep an eye out for you.